stubbornella/type-o-matic/README.md

 Type-o-matic
 ============

-A browser (firebug, currently) extension that counts all the fonts on a page and orders them by color and size before happily outputting some json.
+A browser (Firebug for Firefox, currently) extension that counts all the fonts on a page and orders them by color and size before happily outputting some json.
 It currently outputs the following type information:

 * count
 * font-family